 Three quarters of pharmacies (17 out of 22) are very or fairly satisfied with their contact with the GP practices they work with.
 No pharmacy was dissatisfied with their contact with GP practices.
-In the GP survey nine out of eleven GP practices were very or fairly satisfied with their professional contact with the pharmacies they work with most (see Figure 35.
+In the GP survey nine out of eleven GP practices were very or fairly

-Figure 35.
+Figure 32.
 Number of pharmacies satisfied with their professional contact with the GP practices they work with.